FBI: Suspect possibly robbed 7 banks in less than a month

 FBI spokesman Frank Fisher said the agency is offering $5,000 for information leading to the man's capture.

-He said the man walked into a U.S. Bank at 600 West San Mateo, in Santa Fe, around 2 p.m. and handed a teller a demand note.
+He said the man walked into a U.S. Bank at 600 West San Mateo in Santa Fe around 2 p.m. on Thursday and handed a teller a demand note.
 Fisher said the man was given cash and fled the area.

-The suspect is described as a Native American or Hispanic in his late 20s or early 30s, 5 feet and 5 inches tall, with a medium build.
+The suspect is described as Native American or Hispanic, in his late 20s or early 30s, 5 feet, 5 inches tall, with a medium build.

 In Thursday's robbery, the suspect wore a light-colored mask, eyeglasses with a dark frame and a dark baseball cap.